Real quadratic fields with a universal quadratic form of given rank have density zero: Short vectors in -lattices

 \section{Short vectors in $\Z $-lattices}

-In this section, we will establish an upper bound for the number of vectors of given norm in a quadratic $\Z$-lattice.
-While such results are very well-known (e.g. \cite[Lemma 4.1(b)]{Bl}, \cite[Theorem 20.9]{IwanKowal}), we provide a proof for completeness and since we could not find an appropriate explicit statement in the literature.
+In this section, we will establish an upper bound for the number of vectors of a given norm in a quadratic $\Z$-lattice.
+While such results are very well-known (e.g. \cite[Lemma 4.1(b)]{Bl}, \cite[Theorem 20.9]{IwanKowal}), we provide a proof for completeness and since we could not find an appropriate explicit statement in the literature (however, a better statement than ours was proved by Regev and Stephens-Davidowitz \cite[Theorem 1.1]{RS} after our paper was finished; see below).

 First we need to introduce some definitions.
 Let $V$ be an $r $-dimensional vector space over $\Q$ equipped with a symmetric bilinear form $\mathfrak{B}:V\times V\rightarrow \Q$.
 Let $Q(v)=\mathfrak{B}(v,v)$ for $v \in V$.
 A \textit{quadratic $\Z $-lattice} $\Lambda\subset V$ is a $\Z $-submodule such that $\Q\Lambda = V$; $\Lambda$ is \textit{classical} if $\mathfrak{B}(v,w)\in\Z$ for all $v,w\in\Lambda$, and \textit{positive definite} if $Q(v)>0$ for all $0\neq v\in\Lambda$.